skyway/skyway.github.io/en/ios-tutorial.md

     if (nil == _mediaConnection) {
         return;
     }

     [_mediaConnection on:SKW_MEDIACONNECTION_EVENT_STREAM callback:^(NSObject* obj) {
         if (YES == [obj isKindOfClass:[SKWMediaStream class]]) {
             if (YES == _bConnected) {
                 return;
             }

             // Change connection state
             _bConnected = YES;
             [self updateActionButtonTitle];

             // Get a remote MediaStream & show it _remoteStream = (SKWMediaStream *)obj;
             dispatch_async(dispatch_get_main_queue(), ^{
                 [_remoteStream addVideoRenderer:_remoteView track:0];
             });

         }
     }];

+    // continues below ...
 }

 ```

-`SKW_MEDIACONNECTION_EVENT_CLOSE` will ignite if the partner executes the disconnection process and if the connection is actually disconnected.
+`SKW_MEDIACONNECTION_EVENT_CLOSE` will fire if the partner disconnects.
-In the callback, necessary disconnection processes will be executed.
+The necessary steps to clean up will be run in the callback.
 Details will be explained later.

 *Objective-C*
 {: .lang}